Sravya-Sistla/Arena_About/CONTRIBUTING.md

 Follow the following steps to contribute in this project.

 ## Getting started with the project
-1.Fork the project & clone locally.
+1. Fork the project & clone locally.
-2.Create an upstream remote and sync your local copy before you branch.
+2. Create an upstream remote and sync your local copy before you branch.
-3.Branch for each section of work.
+3. Branch for each separate piece of work.
-4.Do the work, write good commit messages.
+4. Do the work, write good commit messages
-5.Push to your origin repository.
+5. Push to your origin repository.
-6.Create a new PR in GitHub.
-Describe the changes made to the code properly using our Pull Request Template.
+6. Create a new PR in GitHub.
+Describe the changes made to the code properly using our [Pull Request Template](pull_request_template.md).
-7.Wait for the code review feedback.
+7. Wait for the code review feedback.

 ## Other methods